actions/actions-runner-controller/README.md

 **Subscribe to events**

 At this point you have a choice of configuring a webhook, a webhook is needed if you are going to use [webhook driven scaling](#webhook-driven-scaling).
 The webhook can be configured centrally in the GitHub app itself or separately.
-In either case the event details are:
+In either case you need to subscribe to the same events:

-* Check run (required for all webhook driven scaling events)
+* Check run
-* Workflow job (optionally) (required for [webhook driven scaling with workflow_job events](https://github.com/actions-runner-controller/actions-runner-controller#example-1-scale-on-each-workflow_job-event)
+* Workflow job

 ---